ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

 Using both languages in a single project is often necessary.
 Either components of the project will rely on libraries in different languages, or all the Stack Overflow help for the components will be in R or Python only.
-However, if you can limit a project to a single language, then you'll have fewer dependencies and less installation time for future users.
+However, if you can limit a project to a single language, you'll have fewer dependencies and less installation time for future users.

 This post documents in Python one task that's already well-documented in R: converting [ENSEMBL ids](https://useast.ensembl.org/info/genome/stable_ids/index.html) to [gene symbols](http://www.informatics.jax.org/glossary/gene_symbol) and vice versa.